tsnl/math-142-project/news/004 - nti - Project Presentation.md

     - add downward velocity field
 - as many times as we want
     - set time rate to 0.01
+- simulating both gases and liquids depending on the diffusion constant
+    - set diffusion constant to 0.03125

+- **welcome to `import antigravity`'s 2d fluid simulation tool**
   - turn off grid lines

-- **welcome to `import antigravity`'s 2d fluid simulation tool**
-  - _set spiral field, TR 0.0001, V/D=1_
+  - time rate 0.01
+  - reset, add spiral, diff = 1,
-  - reset, run in background with code explanation
+  - run in background with code explanation

+SWITCH TO BROWSER

 - all of our work was based on this paper by Jos Stam,
     - who discusses the strengths of our diffuse solver in greater depth
     - the 'diffuse' step iteratively transfers weighted density
         - 20 times using Gauss-Seidel method
         - can also use multi-grid to avoid small t-step for smooth surface
-    - **stability** of this method is key: converges for small perturbations
+    - **stability** of this method as posed is key: converges for small perturbations, so can use numerical method like Gauss-Seidel.
     - e.g. setting large time rate does cause divergence, but this can be limited and compensated for
         - e.g. by running more iterations